-1. Is the permittee relying on another entity to satisfy any permit ob ligations?
-Yes X No If "Yes," provide the name(s) of other entities and an explanation responsibilities (add more spaces or pages if needed). $N/A$ of their 2.a.
-Is the permittee part of a group sharing a SWMP with other en Yes X No tities?
-2.b.
-If "yes," is this a system-wide annual report including informat permittees?
-N/A ion for all Yes No
+1. Is the permittee relying on another entity to satisfy any permit obligations?
+Yes X No If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed).
+N/A 2.a.
+Is the permittee part of a group sharing a SWMP with other entities?Yes X No 2.b.
+If "yes," is this a system-wide annual report including information for all permittees?
+N/A Yes No